ESPN+ gives you loads of content for every sport—besides NBA—including nine NFL games

 Although there isn't much NFL or NBA game coverage, there is a whole section dedicated to basketball news, fantasy football articles, standings, stats, and scores.

-If you're a UFC or boxing fan, then you might already have ESPN+.
+If you're a UFC, MMA, or boxing fan, then you might already have ESPN+.
 To get pay-per-view events, you'll need to be an ESPN+ subscriber.

-Then you'll have to pay that extra $80 for the actual PPV event.
-But it's a small price to pay to watch Islam Makhachev take on Charles Oliveira.
+Then, you'll have to pay that extra $80 for the actual PPV event.
+But it's a small price to pay to watch Islam Makhachev or Charles Oliveira.

 Which NFL games are on ESPN+?

-The 2023 season marks the first season NFL games will be available to stream on ESPN+, and there will be eight.
+The 2023 season marks the first season NFL games will be available to stream on ESPN+, and those include most Monday Night Football games.

-This new change makes access to NFL games more affordable, but also, not.
-Yes, we can watch eight NFL games for $10 per month, but even if you have the ESPN channel through your TV service, ESPN+ is the only place you can catch the international Week 4 game between the Atlanta Falcons and Jacksonville Jaguars.
+This new change makes access to NFL games more affordable, but also not.
+Yes, we can watch Monday NFL games for $11 per month, but even if you have the ESPN channel through your TV service, ESPN+ is the only place you can catch the international Week 4 game between the Atlanta Falcons and Jacksonville Jaguars.

 How does ESPN+'s interface work?